-Bella participates in an internship for a semester (5 months).
+Bella is applying for FoodShare and reports being enrolled full time at UW-Milwaukee.
+Bella participates in an internship for a semester (five months).
 Bella works a total of 400 hours over the semester.
 At the end of the internship, Bella will be paid a stipend of \$1,000.
-The hours would be averaged over the 5 months 400/5 totaling 80 per month or 20 per week.
-The stipend of \$1,000 will be averaged and budgeted over the 5 month semester and \$200 of earned income to will budgeted per month.
-Bella is an eligible student.
+The IM worker averages the 400 hours over the 5 months (400 hours/5 months equals 80 hours per month).
+Bella meets all other eligibility criteria and is determined an eligible student since Bella is meeting an exemption.